zenml-io/zenml/docs/book/mlops_stacks/experiment_trackers/custom.md

 ---
-description: Extend ZenML to implement a custom Experiment Tracker
+description: How to develop a custom experiment tracker
 ---

 {% hint style="warning" %}